 Ketotifen (Alaway, Zaditor)

-Dupixent is an interleukin-4 receptor alpha antagonist and interleukins are another type of mediator released from mast cells
+Dupixent (Dipulimab) is an interleukin-4 receptor alpha antagonist and interleukins are another type of mediator released from mast cells

 EOSINOPHILIC MEDS